Kinetic/kinetic-java/README.md

 ==================================
 Make sure one instance of simulator or kinetic drive is running.

-1. Run "mvn clean package" in "Kinetic-Folder" or "Kinetic-Folder"/kinetic-test, verify "Kinetic-Folder"/kinetic-test/target/kinetic-test-0.5.0.1-SNAPSHOT-jar-with-dependencies.jar "Kinetic-Folder"/kinetic-test/target/smoke-tests.jar
+1. Run "mvn clean package" in "Kinetic-Folder" or "Kinetic-Folder"/kinetic-test, verify that "Kinetic-Folder"/kinetic-test/target/kinetic-test-0.6.0.1-SNAPSHOT-jar-with-dependencies.jar "Kinetic-Folder"/kinetic-test/target/smoke-tests.jar
    exist.